jverbys/tender-api/README.md

 1) Have xampp or something simillar installed with apache, mysql and PHP >7.2.
 2) Have composer installed.

+To install laravel onto your machine, run this command in the terminal:
+- composer global require laravel/installer

 Installation:
 1) Clone the git repo onto your machine.
 2) Commands to run in the terminal in your repo directory: